Morgan Earp: Aftermath

-Accused go free

 While Wyatt was out of town, Coroner Dr. D.M.
 Mathew held an inquest into Morgan's death.
 Pete Spence's wife, Marietta Duarte, was ready to talk to the Coroner's Jury.
 She had been abused by her husband and may have had motivation to implicate him.
 She implicated her husband and four other men in Morgan's murder.

 She testified that the day before, her husband and Indian Charlie were on the front porch, when they saw Morgan Earp walk by.
 She said Pete Spence told Indian Charlie; (Florentino Cruz) "That's him; that's him," and the Indian walked ahead of Earp to get a good look at him.
 The night of the shooting, her husband was away.
 Around midnight, Cruz and Frank Stilwell showed up, armed with pistols and carbines, and her husband arrived soon after with Freis (Frederick Bode) and a fifth unidentified man (later identified as Hank Swilling), all carrying rifles.
 They talked in low and excited tones.
 The next morning, her husband struck both her and her mother, and threatened to shoot Marietta if she told what she knew.
 Witnesses said they saw Frank Stilwell running from the scene.

 The Coroner's jury concluded that Spence, Stilwell, Frederick Bode, and "Indian Charlie" were the prime suspects in Morgan Earp's death.

 When the prosecution called Marietta Duarte to testify at the preliminary hearing, the defense objected because her testimony was hearsay and because a spouse could not testify against her husband.
 The judge agreed and the charges were dismissed.

 On May 27, 1882, a "strong Democrat" was quoted in a letter in the Yuma, Arizona newspaper The Arizona Sentinel describing the events following the "murder of the noted desperado Frank Stilwell."
 Readers may want to know "how these so-called Republican outlaws are regarded by decent, law-abiding people in Tombstone, regardless of politics."
 The writer was of the opinion that Cochise County Sheriff Behan wanted the warrant from Governor Fremont with the "object was to have them assassinated...
 Neither the Sheriff nor any of his deputies have ever turned a hand to find the murderers" of Morgan Earp.
 "There is no hope for any honest man to get justice here against these scoundrels as long as Behan is in office."